 In 2013, the General Assembly implemented fundamental tax reform, which has become a model for states across the country.
-From the perspective of economic growth, the two most important improvements were pro-growth reforms in the personal and corporate income tax, the legislation also incorporated across the board tax cuts that benefit most households in all income groups.
-The deliberative process that lead to these changes was thoughtful and, in large part, ignored the kind of special interest pleadings that typically plague such reform efforts.
-But there is more to be done.
+From the perspective of economic growth, the two most important improvements were pro-growth reforms in the personal and corporate income taxes.
+In addition, lawmakers also incorporated across-the-board tax cuts that would benefit most households in all income groups.
+The deliberative process that led to these changes was thoughtful and, in large part, ignored the kind of special-interest pleadings that typically plague such reform efforts.

-- The new tax code replaced a three rate progressive income tax that ranged from 6.0 to 7.75 percent, the highest in the region, with a flat-rate tax of 5.75 percent.
+- The 2013 tax reforms replaced a three-rate progressive income tax that ranged from 6 to 7.75 percent, the highest in the region, with a flat-rate tax of 5.8 percent.
 This rate was subsequently lowered to 5.499 percent and then to 5.25 percent, which took effect in January 2019.
 The relatively low, flat personal income tax rate has ameliorated the bias against work effort and productivity that plagued the previous progressive rate structure.

 - North Carolina continues to double tax saving and investment by taxing investments and capital gains.
 Full repeal of the capital gains tax would save taxpayers an estimated $500 million a year, which would need to be offset by budget cuts.
-A 25 or 50 percent exclusion would save taxpayers $125 million and $250 million, respectively.
+A 50 percent exclusion would save taxpayers $250 million, and so on.

-- Future reform efforts need to focus on eliminating savings from the tax base, which will eliminate biases against saving, investment, and entrepreneurship that remains in the tax code.
-A good first step in this direction would be to eliminate taxation on capital gains or, at least, create a capital gains exclusion.
+- Future reform efforts need to focus on eliminating savings from the tax base.
+This would eliminate the bias against saving, investment, and entrepreneurship that still exists in the tax code.
+A good first step in this direction would be to eliminate taxation on capital gains or, at the very least, creation of a capital gains exclusion.
 The reduction in revenue to the treasury from reducing or abolishing the capital gains tax should be replaced by eliminating economic development programs that subsidize business.
 (See Economic Growth.)